 - Avoid the details when taking pictures.
 Refrain from concentrating on one little area of the image.
 Instead, focus on the entire portrait area in your sights.

-- When you are at the perfect distance from the photographed object, you need to take a few steps backward to keep the photo nice and clear.
+- When you are at the perfect distance from the photographed object, you must take a few steps backward to keep the photo nice and clear.

 - Avoid trying to take photos when there is a big difference in contrast.